NOAA Bonaire 2008 Explorers

 NOAA’s Office of Ocean Exploration and Research

 Nicole Morris started working at NOAA’s Office of Ocean Exploration and Research (OER) as a Knauss Marine Policy Sea Grant Fellow in February 2007.
-She graduated from Jacksonville State University with a Bachelor of Science in biology and a minor in chemistry in 2003.
+She graduated from Jacksonville State University with a bachelor of science degree in biology and a minor in chemistry, in 2003.
 As an undergraduate, she participated in a National Science Foundation sponsored Research Experience for Undergraduates (REU) fellowship at the Dauphin Island Sea Lab (DISL).
-During the REU and later as a lab technician at DISL, she conducted a yearlong marsh ecology project focusing on the response of two saltpan plant species, Distichlis spicata and Salicornia bigelovii, to fertilization.
-In 2004, she started her graduate work at the University of West Florida (UWF) in Pensacola, FL.
+During the REU and later as a lab technician at DISL, she conducted a year-long marsh ecology project focusing on the response of two saltpan plant species, Distichlis spicata and Salicornia bigelovii, to fertilization.
+In 2004, she started her graduate work at the University of West Florida (UWF) in Pensacola.
 Her work examined the utilization of shipwrecks as habitat by fishes across a depth gradient, 84 to 1,964 m, in the northern Gulf of Mexico.
-In 2007, Nicole not only received a Knauss Marine Policy Fellowship, she also graduated with her Master of Science in Biology from UWF.
-This is Nicole’s last expedition with OER as a Knauss Sea Grant Fellow; her fellowship will be finished at the end of January 2008
+In 2007, Morris received a Knauss Marine Policy Fellowship and also graduated with her master of science degree in biology from UWF.
+This is her last expedition with OER as a Knauss Sea Grant Fellow; her fellowship will be finished at the end of January 2008

 Associate Professor of Marine Science